-While the Fibonacci retracement tool is incredibly helpful, it should not be utilized on its own.
+The Fibonacci retracement tool is incredibly helpful.
+You should not use it only on its own.

 It’s like putting it up against NBA superstar Kobe Bryant.
 Even though Kobe was one of the best basketball players of all time, he couldn’t win those championships on his own.
 He required assistance.

-Similarly, other tools should be utilized in conjunction with the Fibonacci retracement tool.
+Similarly, you should utilize other tools in conjunction with the Fibonacci retracement tool.

 Let’s take what you’ve learned so far and combine it to assist us to find some nice trade opportunities in this lesson.

 Are you all set?
 Let’s get this pip show rolling!

 Fibonacci Retracement + Support and Resistance (Combining fibs with Support and Resistance)

 Finding potential support and resistance levels and seeing if they line up with Fibonacci retracement levels is one of the greatest ways to use the Fibonacci retracement tool.

 At first, combine Fibonacci levels with other price places that a lot of other traders are following.
 You will get the chance of the price bouncing from those areas.
 And these are significantly higher.

 Let’s look at an example of how you can use Fibonacci levels to combine support and resistance levels.
 A daily chart of the USD/CHF is shown below.